TedHartMS/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

 ```
 Orleans.Indexing reads the ExpressionTrees created by LINQ to determine the property that is being requested and translates this into a read operation on the index.
 ### Testing Indexes
 See test\Orleans.Indexing.Tests for the Unit Tests.
-These are clustered into 3 groups:
+These are clustered into 3 groups as defined in the following sections.
-- Players: These are the original tests, modified for the Facet implementation.
-They provide a single indexable interface on a grain and, usually, only a single indexed property: a Player's Location.
-- MultiIndex: These provide a single indexed interface on a grain: One unique and one non-unique int and string index.
-- MultiInterface: This capability is new with the Facet implementation.
-It provides 3 indexed interfaces per grain: A person, a job, and an employee, with a mix of unique and non-unique indexes.
+#### *Player\** tests
+The *Player* series of tests focuses primarily on indexing Player Location (and occasionally Score).
+- Interfaces and classes are defined in the [test/Orleans.Indexing.Tests/Grains/Players](/test/Orleans.Indexing.Tests/Grains/Players) subdirectory.
+- Test runners are defined in the [test/Orleans.Indexing.Tests/Runners/Players](/test/Orleans.Indexing.Tests/Runners/Players) subdirectory.

+These use a number X for a grouping of tests, with the following form:
+- `IPlayerProperties` defines the properties of a player that may be indexed: Location and Score.
+- `IPlayerState` defines an additional non-indexed property: Email.
+- `IPlayerGrain` defines all properties of a player, expressed in paired async Get/Set properties returning Tasks.
+  - For these tests, players have three properties: Location and Score may be indexed, and Email is not indexed.
+- `PlayerXProperties : IPlayerProperties` defines the indexed properties of the player.
+- `IPlayerXGrain : IPlayerGrain, IIndexableGrain<PlayerXProperties>` defines the interface for the player implementation.
+- `PlayerGrain<TState, TProps> : IndexableGrain<TState, TProps>, IPlayerGrain where TState : IPlayerState where TProps : new()` is the base class implementing common functionality for all player grains:
+  - TState must be IPlayerState or a subclass
+  - TProps must be a class (and should derive from IPlayerProperties)
+- `PlayerXGrain : PlayerGrain<PlayerXGrainState, PlayerXProperties>, IPlayerXGrain` defines the implementing class for PlayerX.

+#### *MultiIndex\** tests
+The *MultiIndex\** series of tests is separate from the *Player* series.
+This series of tests focuses on multiple indexes per grain.
+- Base State, Property, and Grain interfaces are defined in the [test/Orleans.Indexing.Tests/Grains/MultiIndex](/test/Orleans.Indexing.Tests/Grains/MultiIndex) subdirectory.
+- Test runners are also defined in the [test/Orleans.Indexing.Tests/Runners/MultiIndex](/test/Orleans.Indexing.Tests/Runners/MultiIndex) subdirectory.
+  - Each file contains the state, property, interface, and grain implementation definitions, as defined by the file name.
+  - [test/Orleans.Indexing.Tests/Grains/ITestIndexProperties.cs](/test/Orleans.Indexing.Tests/Grains/ITestIndexProperties.cs) describes the abbreviations used in the file and test names.
+    - For example, MultiIndex_AI_EG_Runner defines all interfaces, classes, and tests to implement testing for Eager Active indexes.
+  - Testing includes unique and nonunique indexes on string and int.
+Additional combinations are TBD.

+#### *MultiInterface\** tests
+The *MultiInterface\** series of tests focuses on multiple indexed interfaces, each with one or more indexed properties, per grain.
+The multi-interface capability was introduced along with the Facet implementation.
+The tests are organized similarly to the *MultiIndex\** series:
+- Base State, Property, and Grain interfaces are defined in the [test/Orleans.Indexing.Tests/Grains/MultiInterface](/test/Orleans.Indexing.Tests/Grains/MultiInterface) subdirectory.
+- Test runners are also defined in the [test/Orleans.Indexing.Tests/Runners/MultiInterface](/test/Orleans.Indexing.Tests/Runners/MultiInterface) subdirectory.
+  - Each file contains the state, property, interface, and grain implementation definitions, as defined by the file name.
+  - [test/Orleans.Indexing.Tests/Grains/ITestIndexProperties.cs](/test/Orleans.Indexing.Tests/Grains/ITestIndexProperties.cs) describes the abbreviations used in the file and test names (except for those related to property names; MultiInterface uses the properties interface name instead), but MultiInterface does not otherwise use ITestIndexProperties.
+    - For example, MultiInterface_AI_EG_Runner defines all interfaces, classes, and tests to implement testing for Eager Active indexes.
+  - Testing uses IPersonGrain, IJobGrain, and IEmployeeGrain indexed interfaces on an Employee grain.
+#### *SportsTeamIndexing* sample
-Additionally, the SportsTeamIndexing sample at Samples\2.1\SportsTeamIndexing illustrates creating tests outside the Unit Testing framework.
+The SportsTeamIndexing sample at Samples\2.1\SportsTeamIndexing illustrates creating a simple indexed application, and serves as an example for creating tests outside the Unit Testing framework.

 ## Orleans Level
 This section defines the Indexing implementation within Orleans.Indexing.